University College, Toronto: Grounds and architecture

 Some of the basic original layout plans remain at University College today.
 The focal point of the structure is at the south façade, where the stone tower at the centre of the composition contains the main entrance of the college.
 The quadrangle and cloisters are enclosed within elaborately carved walls faced with stone, "felicitously sited amid landscaped grounds".
 Until the Laidlaw Wing was completed in the 1960s, University College was a U-shaped structure that was open on the north end.
 Before the fire of 1890, the building was laid out such that the east wing provided access to the convocation hall, the museum and the library, and contained an entrance to the quadrangle.
 Residences and dining halls, classrooms, and public reading rooms were on the west range of the structure.
 The chemistry laboratory was relocated at the southwest range, in the present Croft Chapter House, because it was more logical than in the first study which was in the north.
 Today, the west wing is no longer used as living quarters, which are now provided by the college's three dedicated residential halls, while the convocation functions have long since been moved to Convocation Hall.

 Revitalization

 The historic University College building underwent a major revitalization beginning in January 2018.
-The revitalization project included: improving the accessibility of the building, relocating the library to its original location in the East Hall, transforming the West Hall into a new event space called the Clark Reading Room, creating a conference centre in Croft Chapter House, and introducing a café called the Owlery located on the third floor outside of the Library.
+The revitalization project included: improving the accessibility of the building, relocating the University College Library to its original location in the East Hall, transforming the West Hall into a new event space called the Clark Reading Room, creating a conference centre in Croft Chapter House, and introducing a café called the Owlery located on the third floor outside of the Library.